aashikakri105/food-delivery/README.md

 ```
 The app will be available at http://localhost:5173/.

-## 🖥️ Screenshots

-Home Page	Menu Opened
-(Add your screenshots in a /screenshots/ folder inside your project.)

 ## 🎯 Future Improvements
 - Add live backend for dynamic menu updates